spences10/cv/src/lib/copy/basics.md

 Svelte (<DD date_from="2021-04-06" />) and React
 (<DD date_from="2018-03-14" date_to="2021-04-06" />).

+With an overall <DD date_from="2007-09-11" /> of experience as a developer working with stakeholders to deliver projects.

 Enthusiastic about using modern technology and very keen to improve on existing skills and to learn new ones.